-Information about Blue mosque Cairo (Aqsunqur mosque), tours and Online Booking
+Information about Blue mosque Cairo (Aqsunqur mosque), tours, Booking

 Blue Mosque Cairo also called Aqsunqur Mosque or the Mosque of Ibrahim Agha.
 In fact, the mosque is one of several “blue Mosques” in the world.
 In fact, it situated in the Tabbana Quarter in Islamic Cairo.
 Moreover, it is between Bab Zuweila and the Citadel of Saladin (Cairo Citadel.)
 Blue Mosque Cairo (Aqsunqur Mosque) also serves as a funerary complex.
 Furthermore, it contains the mausoleums of its founder Shams Al Din Aqsunqur and his sons.
 Aqsunqur Mosque also contains number of children of the Bahri Mamluk sultan Al Nasser Muhammad.
 It also contains Ibrahim Agha Al Mustahfizan tomb.
 Aqsunqur mosque in Cairo built in 1347.
 It was on the orders of the prince Shams Al Din Aqsunqur.
 In fact, it was during the Mamluk Sultanate of Al Muzaffar Hajji.